cmower/ros_helper/README.md

 * Proper exception handling and colored logging to terminal, consider Python [`logging`](https://docs.python.org/2/library/logging.html).
 * Update other classes in `simple_pub_sub` to be aligned with the new updates to publisher.
 * Finish `experiments` module.
+* Update examples, e.g. the scripts names, and make more.

 ### Long term